Hevedy/GameThis-Community/README.md

 # Game This - Community Edition
-This is part of the app game source files under GPL v3 license.
+This is part of the app game source files <Source\...> under GPL v3 license.
-The game example and plugins are under MIT license.
+The game example <Game\...> and plugins <Plugins\...> are under MIT license.